mlefkir/Tonari.jl/README.md

 [![codecov](https://codecov.io/gh/mlefkir/Tonari.jl/branch/periodograms/graph/badge.svg?token=JFLB0ZE7ZY)](https://codecov.io/gh/mlefkir/Tonari.jl)

-Tonari is a Julia package for the analysis of time series with an emphasis on astronomical.
+Tonari is a Julia package for the analysis of time series with an emphasis on astronomical time series.
 I am implementing the methods and functions I need along the way, so it is a work in progress.

 Here are the current features: